ayecue/grunt-klassmer/README.md

 ## Description

 This package will merge your CommonJS project to one file to use it in frontend without any overhead.

+This project is mainly tested and optimized for this project [require-klass](https://github.com/ayecue/require-klass).
+I will try to improve it for other structures.

 ## Example: